-The urine chloride test measures the amount of chloride in urine.
+The urine chloride test measures the amount of chloride in a certain volume of urine.

 After you provide a urine sample, it is tested in the lab.
 If needed, the health care provider may ask you to collect your urine at home over 24 hours.
 Your provider will tell you how to do this.
 Follow instructions exactly so that the results are accurate.

-Your health care provider will ask you to temporarily stop any medicines that may affect the test results.
-Be sure to tell your provider about all the medicines you take.
-These include:
+Your provider will ask you to temporarily stop taking any medicines that may affect the test results.
+Tell your provider about all the medicines you take, including:

-Do not stop taking any medicine before talking to your doctor.
+DO NOT stop taking any medicine before talking to your provider.

 The test involves only normal urination.
 There is no discomfort.

-Your doctor may order this test if you have signs of a condition that affects body fluids or acid-base balance.
+Your provider may order this test if you have signs of a condition that affects body fluids or acid-base balance.

-The normal range is 110 to 250 (mEq/day).
-This range depends greatly on the amount of salt and fluid you take in.
+The normal range is 110 to 250 mEq/day.
+This range depends on the amount of salt and fluid you take in.

+The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Ahigher than normal urine chloride level may be due to:
+A higher than normal urine chloride level may be due to: